Incident management for high-velocity teams

 - Build a consistent culture between teams of how we identify, manage, and learn from incidents.

 - Align teams as to what attitude they should be bringing to each part of incident identification, resolution, and reflection.

 What’s in an incident response playbook?

-An incident management handbook gives your team a set of processes for responding, resolving, and learning from every incident, whether it’s a security issue or another emerging vulnerability The content can include everything from runbooks and checklists to templates, training exercises, security attack scenarios and simulation drills.
+An incident management handbook gives your team a set of processes for responding to, resolving, and learning from every incident, whether it’s a security issue or another emerging vulnerability.
+The content can include everything from runbooks and checklists to templates, training exercises, security attack scenarios and simulation drills.

 What to include: A specific definition of what constitutes an incident